There are times when trains will not operate to enable the maintenance and upgrade of the Auckland rail network.

 Replacement buses do not stop at Parnell or Meadowbank due to difficulties in buses accessing these stations.
 Both of these stations are near regular bus routes that can be used to travel to nearby stations to connect with replacement buses.
 See maps of station bus stops here.

 Some replacement buses operate as an express or limited stop service between stations.
-This will be shown on the timetable, or when boarding please check with the driver.
+This will be shown on the timetable, or by ‘x’ on the route code e.g. RBWx.

 Will how I pay change?

-You can pay for your travel on replacement buses in the same way.
-You can use your AT HOP card, pay cash on board the bus, or use a cash ticket purchased from the Ticket and Top Up machine at the station.
+You can pay for your travel on a Rail Bus in the same way as regular train and bus services.
+Tag on and off with your AT HOP card inside the bus, pay cash on board the bus, or use a cash ticket purchased from the Ticket and Top Up machine at the train station.